9 Laptop-Friendly Cafes in Berlin - 2024 Update

 Let’s be honest - what you are looking for here is somewhere with wifi and wall-sockets.
-I have broken out the sockets status of each cafe so you can scan the article easily.
+I have broken out the socket status of each cafe so you can scan the article easily.

 If you want to know more about each cafe, read on.
 I have personally tested each cafe here many times - I do not have an office - so writing this article is the result of painstaking testing and experimentation.
 It's my Mona Lisa, really.